 While serving in the Peace Corps in the early 70's, (can you pick me out of the photo),I kept a journal, wrote short stories of my experiences, and composed poems, most of them poor but a few better.
 While serving in Liberia, West Africa, I wrote a children's tale of a boy who was blind and another boy who had leprosy and their unlikely though necessary friendship.
 The story was bought by the BBC and broadcast world wide over their network.
 What a thrill to hear one's words spoken over the air by such a distinguished media.
 I hope to make a book out of that short story.

-I've been a runner, taught school in the Peace Corps, father, mentor, entrepreneur, grandfather, husband and a writer.
+I've been a runner, taught school, father, mentor, entrepreneur, grandfather, husband and a writer.
 Could there be anything better?

 I've written business articles.
 I wrote several columns for a local magazine that covered business development in my adopted home town of Winston-Salem, North Carolina, where I was Director of Development for the City for many years.
 I also teach with the community college system, mentor small business owners and write business plans for aspiring entrepreneurs.

 Since retiring from full time work I devote my spare time to writing fiction.
-Luckily for me Moonshine Cove Publishing has agreed to publish one of my book manuscripts, "The Cottage on the Bay".
+Luckily for me Moonshine Cove Publishing agreed to publish my first book, "The Cottage on the Bay".
 The story takes place on a fictional stretch of North Carolina coast near Wilmington and follows the life of a one time plantation matriarch as she navigates the changing times after the Civil War and into the twentieth century.
-Just published in February 2018 copies are now available right here on my web site, at a few local book stores and at Amazon Books.
+Published in February 2018 copies are now available right here on my web site, at a few local book stores and at Amazon Books.